open-pioneer/trails-starter/docs/tutorials/HowToCreateAPackage.md

 ## Using the package

 The last step is to actually use the function from one of our apps.
-For that, we're going to extent this project's empty starting app in `src/apps/empty`.
+For that, we're going to extend this project's empty app in `src/apps/empty`.

 First, start the development server: